 - Flaxseed oil is high in omega-3 fatty acids and has been shown to have several benefits for the skin.

-- Using flax seed oil with essential oils is a great option for those prone to skin imperfections.
+- Flaxseed oil has a number of benefits, making it a great option for those prone to skin imperfections.

 - Find flax seed oil here.